marbl/metAMOS/README.md

 idba-ud
 soap_v105
 ```
 ###### 2) Write a configuration file for the tool.
 The configuration file specifies input requirements for the program as well as a name, output, and executable location.
 Within configuration files, several keywords may be specified that are updated at runtime.
 The list of currently supported keywords can be found at the end of this section.
-In the above example, metAMOS would expect a file named soap_v105.spec.
+In the above example, MetAMOS would expect a file named soap_v105.spec.

 Below is an example configuration file used for Ray:
 ```